 The Campsite itself extends to 20 acres of secluded open Moorland with stunning views across Colliford Lake.
-It has the added benefit of its own private access to the Lake, which is Cornwall’s premier brown trout fishery, so it is the perfect base for fishing.
+It offers campers a true sense of Wild Camping yet has all the facilities that you would expect to find on a modern Campsite.
+It also has the added benefit of its own private access to the Lake, which is Cornwall’s premier brown trout fishery, so it is the perfect base for fishing.
 There is also many local opportunities for walking, cycling, riding, and wildlife watching or just relaxing for those just seeking a tranquil break from their usually hectic lives.

 Our part of the Moor is also an Internationally renowned designated ‘Dark Sky’ preserve because of the lack of light pollution which provides dramatic night skies when conditions allow.
 It is the perfect location for both novice and experienced astronomers to enjoy their exploration of things beyond the Earth’s atmosphere.
 If you are keen to learn more about Astronomy we can put you in touch with an expert adviser on this subject and also a supplier of telescopes to suit all skill levels.

 The Campsite, positioned on the northwest edge of Colliford Lake, is centrally located between the North and South Cornish coasts, with the popular coastal resorts of Looe in the South and Padstow in the North a pleasant 40 minute drive away.
 Although the campsite offers all the benefits of a remote location it is only a few minutes from the A30 dual carriageway which connects the majority of major towns in Cornwall.
 Bodmin, the nearest town is an easy 15 minute drive and has several major supermarkets.
 The city of Truro and the major towns of Newquay and St Austell are all within 40 minutes of the campsite.